sonnygeorge/OEDD/README.md

 To suggest changes to the corpus, please contact the repository owner directly with your suggestions/changes/additions.

-In general, we ask that people do not discuss the contents of the corpus in public forums to avoid biasing future evaluations.
+In general, we ask that people refrain from discussing the contents of the corpus in public forums to avoid biasing future evaluations.

 ## Corpus Visualization App

-We provide GUI application that allows users to more intuitively visualize the contents of the LEG corpus.
+We provide a custom (NiceGUI)[https://github.com/zauberzeug/nicegui] application that allows users to more intuitively visualize the contents of the LEG corpus.

+It can be run locally by executing the following command:

 ```bash
 $ python app.py